zozo825117/fake_ble_public/source/contents.rst

-.. fake_ble_public documentation master file, created by sphinx-quickstart on Mon May 18 21:54:38 2020.
+.. light_ble_public documentation master file, created by sphinx-quickstart on Mon May 18 21:54:38 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to fake_ble_public's documentation!
+Welcome to light_ble_public's documentation!
 ===========================================

 .. toctree::